amandeepsp/amandeepsp.github.io/src/content/blog/power-of-2/index.md

 moving from $k$ to $k+1$.
 This is why the tail of max load in case of 2 choices fall very rapidly since with every iteration the probability of increasing the max falls faster than the single choice method.

-## Maths

-This is of course not a rigorous proof, think of this as an extension of the Intuition section but with some direction of how we reached at the $ln n$ things.